espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

 This section describes allocation of test points available on the ESP32-S3-Korvo-2 V3.0 board.

 The test points are bare through hole solder pads and have standard 2.54 mm/0.1" pitch.
-User may need to populate them with pin headers or sockets for easy connection of external hardware.
+You may need to populate them with pin headers or sockets for easy connection of external hardware.

 Codec Test Point/J15
 ^^^^^^^^^^^^^^^^^^^^^^